Latest CD Release: Geminiani — Cello Sonatas

 Artem Belogurov, harpsichord/fortepiano

-Postscript is a flexible period chamber ensemble founded by Artem Belogurov, Octavie Dostaler-Lalonde, David Westcombe and Aysha Wills.
+Postscript is a flexible early music ensemble founded by Artem Belogurov, Octavie Dostaler-Lalonde, David Westcombe and Aysha Wills.
 Based in Amsterdam, the founders met during their studies at the Conservatorium.
-First prize-winner at the international Brothers Graun Competition (DE) in 2018, Postscript recorded their first CD for the Dutch label TRPTK in June 2019.
-The core musicians share a passion for exploring new ways to approach early music, through the use of both historical research and experimentation.
+First prize-winner at the international Brothers Graun Competition (DE) in 2018, Postscript recorded for the labels TRPTK and Challenge Classics.
+The members of Postscript share a passion for exploring new ways to approach early music, through the use of historical research, experimentation and enriching artistic collaborations.
 They “seduce by their musical energy and simplicity” (Anne-Sandrine di Girolamo, Gang Flow), and always strive to create engaging and communicative performances where the audience feels at ease and close to the action.

 Videos